Expensify/App/contributingGuides/TS_STYLE.md

 <a name="d-ts-extension"></a><a name="1.2"></a>

 - [1.2](#d-ts-extension) **`d.ts` Extension**: Do not use `d.ts` file extension even when a file contains only type declarations.
-Only exceptions are `src/types/global.d.ts` and `src/types/modules/*.d.ts` files in which third party packages can be modified using module augmentation.
+Only exceptions are `src/types/global.d.ts` and `src/types/modules/*.d.ts` files in which third party packages and internal JavaScript modules can be modified using module augmentation.
 Refer to the [Communication Items](#communication-items) section to learn more about module augmentation.

   > Why?
 Type errors in `d.ts` files are not checked by TypeScript [^1].